Dolby Atmos: what is it? How can you get it?

 What is Dolby Atmos?

 Atmos is, in Dolby’s own words, “the most significant development in cinema audio since surround sound.”
-And we’d have to agree, really (whilst also recognising that rival DTS:X – a similar object-based surround technology – is also widely used).
+And we would have to agree, really (whilst also recognising that rival DTS:X – a similar object-based surround technology – is also widely used.
+You can read about the Dolby Atmos vs DTS:X differences here.)

-At its core, Atmos is a surround-sound technology that was first developed in 2012, expanding upon the pre-existing 5.1 and 7.1 surround-sound set-ups with surround channels coming from overhead, enveloping the audience in a dome of sound.
+Atmos is a surround-sound technology that was first developed in 2012, expanding upon the existing 5.1- and 7.1-channel surround sound set-ups that have dominated the cinematic audio experience for decades.
+Atmos notably adds sound coming from overhead, enveloping the audience in a dome of audio, but it also works differently.

-But unlike traditional channel-based systems, Dolby Atmos doesn't just send audio at discrete levels to each speaker.
-The technology can also produce up to 118 simultaneous sound objects, allowing the sound designer to place each sound and voice to exact points within the sound field rather than simply assign them to specific channels.
+Unlike traditional channel-based systems, Dolby Atmos doesn't just send audio at discrete levels to certain speakers.
+The technology can also produce up to 118 simultaneous sound objects, allowing the sound designer to place each sound and voice in exact points within the sound field rather than simply assign them to specific channels.
 These objects can be manipulated and moved around within the space creating a convincing 3D soundstage.

 Dolby Atmos in the home